andylamp/linhash/README.md

 # Final notes

-There **was** a small "annoyance" which should be fixed (but not thoroughly tested yet!); this "annoyance" when you try to reuse a file that has a different configuration than the one supplied the behaviour was unpredicted.
-The hassle-free configuration loading is implemented... fingers crossed as although current test suite passes; I have to put some tests cases to test that specifically.
+There **was** a small "annoyance" which should be fixed (but not thoroughly tested yet!); this "annoyance" was that if you tried to reuse a file that had a different configuration than the one supplied the behaviour was unpredicted.
+The hassle-free configuration loading is now implemented... fingers crossed as although current test suite passes; I have to put some tests cases to test that specifically.
 Although in hand-crafted testing it's OK.

 [1]: http://www.cs.cmu.edu/~christos/courses/826-resources/PAPERS+BOOK/linear-hashing.PDF
 [2]: https://github.com/andylamp/BPlusTree